Skip to content

 Heavy Power

-The feeling of a strike or block that uses relaxed weight, making it highly impactful.
+The feeling of an impactful strike that uses relaxed weight.

 (Definition Only)